azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 ## Core networking

 OK, time for you to get a little self sufficient and create a coreNetwork.tf file for our core networking.
-You will need to find the right resouirce types in the <https://aka.ms/terraform> documentation area.
+You will need to find the right resource types in the <https://aka.ms/terraform> documentation area.
 You may also make use of the snippets that came with one of the modules.
 Type `CTRL-SPACE` and then type tf-azurerm_resource_group to get an example snippet copied into your file.
 The snippets do not cover all resource types - for instance the azurerm_virtual_network_gateway is not currently in the set - but can be useful in quickly creating .tf files.

 * Create a coreNetwork.tf file containing:
     * Resource Group